 Charlotte is a Certified Tensegrity Facilitator (Level II) and has been practicing Tensegrity since 2012.
 She participated in the iEvolve programme in 2011, and subsequently took part in all of the programmes the Institute had to offer.
-She has worked in the Charity Sector since 2011, and has worked for Concord Institute since 2019.
+She has worked in the Charity Sector since 2011, and has worked with Concord Institute since 2019.
 She lives in Hackney, East London.

 Charlotte Hopper facilitates: